History of Donovan Mitchell in Timeline

 On September 1, 2022, Donovan Mitchell was traded to the Cleveland Cavaliers.

-In 2022, Donovan Mitchell was traded from the Jazz to the Cavaliers.
+In 2022, Donovan Mitchell was traded from the Jazz to the Cavaliers, leading Cleveland to their first post-season appearance since 2017-18 and the first without LeBron James since 1997-98.

 January 2, 2023: Mitchell scores 71 points

-On January 2, 2023, Donovan Mitchell achieved an NBA season-high, career-high, and Cavaliers-record 71 points, along with eight rebounds and 11 assists, leading to a 145–134 overtime victory against the Chicago Bulls.
-This marked the highest-scoring game for any NBA player since Kobe Bryant's 81-point game in 2006.
-Mitchell became the seventh player in NBA history to score 70 or more points in a game, also being the first to do so with at least 10 assists.
+On January 2, 2023, Donovan Mitchell achieved an NBA season-high, career-high, and Cavaliers-record 71 points, along with eight rebounds and 11 assists, in a 145–134 overtime victory against the Chicago Bulls.
+This performance marked the highest-scoring game for an NBA player since 2006 and made Mitchell the seventh player in NBA history to score 70 or more points in a single game, and the first to do so with at least 10 assists.

-In 2023, Donovan Mitchell was an All-NBA Second Team member.
+In 2023, Donovan Mitchell was named to the All-NBA Second Team.

 March 3, 2024: Mitchell Fractures Nose

-On March 3, 2024, Donovan Mitchell suffered a fractured nose after being elbowed by teammate Tristan Thompson, which caused him to miss a game on March 18.
+On March 3, 2024, Donovan Mitchell fractured his nose after being hit by an elbow from teammate Tristan Thompson.

 July 7, 2024: Mitchell Signs Contract Extension with Cavaliers